LeConte Stewart: Work

 Stewart is best known for his unidealized landscapes of rural Utah, spawning the term "LeConte Stewart Country."
 Stewart is quoted as saying, "It is not that I love the lyrical in nature the less, but I feel that in modern life there is no time, no inclination for it.
 In these pictures I'm trying to cut a slice of contemporary life as it is in the highways and biways[sic] as I have found it."
 Some of Stewart's paintings have a photographic quality from a distance but are actually formed with broad strokes and a thick palette.

 Much of his work uses direct impressionistic techniques to convey the meaning of what he saw around him, illustrating things "...that are introspective, that you peer into, that you understand and feel."
 Stewart stated: "Impressionism is the most important painting innovation of all time....I thought to myself, why not use this technique to express an idea rather than making it the end goal of a painting?
 I have tried to think of it as a means of interpreting landscaping rather than making it merely impressionistic."

 Stewart described himself as having an urgency in his work.
 A plaque in the Kaysville Gallery of Art reads: "I had a great urgency to work as rapidly as possible.
 Each Saturday I painted one large 24-by-30-inch picture in the morning and another in the afternoon.
 Between I painted four smaller studies.
 Six was an average Saturday for me."

 In addition to landscapes, Stewart also did portraiture and murals.
 He painted several murals for the Church of Jesus Christ of Latter-day Saints (LDS Church) buildings, including works found inside the LDS temples in Hawaii, Alberta, and Arizona, as well as murals for the Salt Lake City International Airport and the historic Bigelow-Ben Lomond Hotel.

 Legacy

-In 1985, the LDS Church published a collectors item titled LeConte Stewart: The spirit of landscape by Robert Davis, which documented some of his works.
+In 1985, the LDS Church published a collector's item titled LeConte Stewart: The spirit of landscape by Robert Davis, which documented some of his works.
 7 November 2002 was declared as "LeConte Stewart Day" in Utah by then Governor Mike Leavitt.

 The largest public exhibition of LeConte Stewart's work to date began in Salt Lake City on 21 July 2011 and continued until 15 January 2012.
 It was jointly hosted by the Utah Museum of Fine Arts and the LDS Church History Museum, with concurrent shows at those museum's individual locations.
 It was the first collaboration of this kind for those institutions, each of which holds a significant amount of fine art by Utah artists.